iiot-stud/qteam2016/reasearch_proposal/proposal.md

 ## (Executive) Abstract

 ## Introduction
 With increased interest in cloud computing and operating-system-level virtualization containers, the topic of container orchestration also gained interest.
-When trying to orchestrate across cloud provider borders, one of the different challenges is, to decide which nodes from which provider to use in a given situation.
-We propose a policy engine, which decides on a set of given parameters, which cluster nodes fulfill the given constraints. `paragraph in work`
+When trying to orchestrate across cloud provider borders, one of the different challenges is, to decide, which nodes from which provider to use, in a given situation.
+We want to elaborate a policy engine which decides, which cluster nodes meet the demands of a given policy by its given constraints.

+In order to do this we need to identify criteria on which we can define a set of policies on.
+We also need to define an interface to connect with orchestration software.

+`TODO: bring up what work (packages) we assess`

 ### Research Area
 ### Research Issue